 Tickets are non-refundable.
-In the case of a local government forced cancellation of the event due to local mandates and/ or regulations due to COVID-19 or other similar circumstance any amount paid toward an entry ticket will automatically be refunded to the original form of payment within 30 days.
+In the case of a local government forced cancellation of the event due to local mandates and/ or regulations due to COVID-19 or other similar circumstance any amount paid toward an entry ticket will be refundable by request to the original form of payment within 30 days of the request.
 All ticket processing and booking fees are non-refundable in any circumstance.
 Any requests for refunds outside those listed above will be considered on a case by case basis upon written request from the purchaser.

 Tickets are transferable.
 In order to complete a transfer, you will need: 1) the original ticket-holder to email firstname.lastname@example.org approving the transfer using the email address used to make the original purchase 2) provide the last 4-digits of the credit card used to make the purchase 3) provide the full name and email of the new recipient of the tickets and their email address.
 Upon arrival in Barbados, the name on the printed ticket must match the identification being presented at the time of wristband pickup.

 We highly recommend that you acquire adequate travel insurance for the duration of your trip to Barbados.
 We recommend Sun General travel insurance, and their plans can be tailor-made to your specific needs and requirements.
 For more information on Sun General travel insurance CLICK HERE